limingth/LASO/README.md

 	LASO$ ruby mkbok
 	(incase your ruby version should be 1.9.3 or later)

+	else you can fork it and clone to your local directory
+	$ git clone git@github.com:yourname/LASO.git

 Then your can see LASO.zh.pdf in your local directory